We ship orders within 48 hours for quick delivery.

 Testing After Installation

+After installation, turn the dial above room temperature.
 The heat indicator should turn on, and the electric baseboard heater should begin heating.

+Then turn the dial lower.
 The heat indicator should turn off, and the heater should stop heating.

 If the thermostat does not behave as expected, turn off power at the breaker and check the wiring or contact a qualified electrician.